-Services that are covered for you What you must pay when you get these services Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
+What you must pay when Services that are covered for you you get these services Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part 20% coinsurance or function.
+These include but are not limited to testing, fitting, You pay these amounts or training in the use of prosthetic and orthotic devices; as well until you reach the out-ofas: colostomy bags and supplies directly related to colostomy pocket maximum. care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a Prior authorization is mastectomy).
+Includes certain supplies related to prosthetic and required. orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are 20% coinsurance

-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required .
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+20% coinsurance You pay these amounts until you reach the out-ofpocket maximum.

+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.

 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.